Search

 About 1 in 6 Australians (4.4. million people) live with disability.
 That’s a big audience – and it’s overlooked by many businesses.
+Some disabilities are obvious but many are hidden.

 Too often, our society creates unnecessary barriers – such as inaccessible websites.
 With the right consideration and support, people with disabilities can be empowered to participate.